ImmunoGen (NASDAQ:IMGN) Sets New 1-Year Low at $3.83

 ImmunoGen, Inc. (NASDAQ:IMGN – Get Rating) shares hit a new 52-week low during mid-day trading on Tuesday .
 The company traded as low as $3.83 and last traded at $3.97, with a volume of 187794 shares changing hands.
 The stock had previously closed at $3.99.

-Several research analysts have weighed in on IMGN shares.
+A number of brokerages recently issued reports on IMGN.
+TheStreet lowered shares of ImmunoGen from a “c-” rating to a “d” rating in a report on Friday, February 25th.
 StockNews.com started coverage on shares of ImmunoGen in a research note on Thursday, March 31st.
 They set a “sell” rating for the company.
-Royal Bank of Canada lowered shares of ImmunoGen from an “outperform” rating to a “sector perform” rating and lowered their target price for the stock from $9.00 to $6.00 in a research note on Monday, March 21st.
-TheStreet lowered shares of ImmunoGen from a “c-” rating to a “d” rating in a research note on Friday, February 25th.
 BMO Capital Markets started coverage on shares of ImmunoGen in a research note on Friday, February 11th.
 They set an “outperform” rating and a $18.00 target price for the company.
-Finally, SVB Leerink lowered their target price on shares of ImmunoGen from $7.00 to $5.00 and set a “market perform” rating for the company in a research note on Tuesday, February 22nd.
-One analyst has rated the stock with a sell rating, two have issued a hold rating and three have assigned a buy rating to the company.
-According to MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus price target of $10.25.
+SVB Leerink lowered their target price on shares of ImmunoGen from $7.00 to $5.00 and set a “market perform” rating for the company in a research note on Tuesday, February 22nd.
+Finally, Royal Bank of Canada lowered shares of ImmunoGen from an “outperform” rating to a “sector perform” rating and lowered their target price for the stock from $9.00 to $6.00 in a research note on Monday, March 21st.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and three have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and an average price target of $10.25.

 The company’s 50 day moving average price is $5.06 and its 200 day moving average price is $5.73.
 The firm has a market cap of $893.15 million, a PE ratio of -6.72 and a beta of 1.16.